Norecipes - Elevating Everyday Meals

 To get them even chewier, I add brown rice syrup.
 This is a type of sugar consisting mainly of maltose, which has the texture of cold honey.
 It gives the cookies a wonderful chew and a malty flavor that's reminiscent of Ovaltine.

 Because there is so little flour in these, you could probably make these gluten-free by replacing the all-purpose flour with an alternative.
 I haven't tried it yet, so I can't make any promises, but if you try it, leave a comment and let us know how it goes.
-I have a gluten-free Peanut Butter Cookie recipe that's also Vegan, and you can add chocolate chips if you're looking for a chocolate fix.
+I have a gluten-free Peanut Butter Cookie recipe that's also vegan, and you can add chocolate chips if you're looking for a chocolate fix.

 📖 Recipe